microsoft/planetary-computer-tasks/docs/user_guide/streaming.md

     b.
 Add the dispatch rule to `function.tf`
     c.
 Add a test case to `pctasks_funcs/tests/test_storage_events.py::test_dispatch`
     d. redeploy the terraform
-    e. restart the function app?
+    e. restart the function app.
+Either in the portal or with `az functionapp restart --name '<name>' --resource-group '<resource-group>'`

 4. Set up the Event Grid System Topic and Subscription to write to the `storage-events` queue